Montevideo, God Bless You!

-Montevideo, God Bless You! (Монтевидео, Бог те видео!; internationally titled Montevideo, Taste of a Dream) is a 2010 Serbian film directed by Dragan Bjelogrlić about the events leading to the participation of the Yugoslavia national football team at the first FIFA World Cup in Montevideo, Uruguay in July 1930.
+Montevideo, God Bless You! (Монтевидео, Бог те видео!; internationally titled Montevideo, Taste of a Dream) is a 2010 Serbian sports comedy film directed by Dragan Bjelogrlić about the events leading to the participation of the Yugoslavia national football team at the first FIFA World Cup in Montevideo, Uruguay in July 1930.
 The film gained considerable media attention throughout 2010 and achieved significant box office success in Serbia since its release on December 21, 2010.
 The entire project has been hugely successful regionally thus far.
 More than 520,000 people in Serbia saw the first film, which won numerous awards.

 The story is loosely based on the novel Montevideo, Bog te video by the prominent Serbian sports journalist Vladimir Stanković.
 He drew inspiration to write a romanticized depiction of the late 1920s Serbia and the events that popularized the game of football in the country after having watched the American film The Game of Their Lives.

 The film was awarded the 'Audience Choice Award' for Best Film in the main competition program at the 33rd Moscow International Film Festival.
 It was also Serbia's official submission for Best Foreign Language Film at the 84th Academy Awards, but did not make the final shortlist.

 A sequel, See You in Montevideo, was released on January 14, 2014.

-Part of the movie was filmed in the city of La Laguna, Tenerife.
+Part of the movie was filmed in the city of La Laguna, Tenerife, and part of the movie was filmed in the city of Trieste.

 Plot

 In 1930 Belgrade, Yugoslavia, eleven passionate, mostly anonymous but very talented soccer players and their journey from the cobblestone streets of impoverished Belgrade neighborhoods to the formation of the national team before the very first World Cup in faraway Uruguay.
 So far away that the country's capital, Montevideo, seems more a distant dream than a familiar reality.
 Named after the city where the inaugural World Cup was held, director Dragan Bjelogrlić's adaptation of journalist Vladimir Stanković's best-selling book centers on the relationship between the two top players: natural talent and poor boy Tirke (Miloš Biković) and playboy superstar Moša (Petar Strugar).

 The two young men eventually become friends when they're thrown together on the front line of the dominant local team, BSK Belgrade.
 As the club hierarchy is faced with the challenge of keeping the squad afloat, the opportunity arises to create a national team.
 However, team unity is strained when Tirke and Moša clash over beautiful women.
-Rosa (Danina Jeftić), the voluptuous, small-town innocent who adores Tirke, but her soccer-mad uncle conspires to set her up with Moša; and vampish Valeria (Nina Janković), a rich flapper who seduces Moša and finds much fun in pitting him against Tirke.
+Rosa (Danina Jeftić), the voluptuous, small-town innocent who adores Tirke, but her soccer-mad uncle conspires to set her up with Moša; and vampish Valerija (Nina Janković), a rich flapper who seduces Moša and finds much fun in pitting him against Tirke.
 The initial doubt that surrounded their personal and professional lives is transformed into a shared ambition to prove themselves in Montevideo; as a result, a story about friendship, enthusiasm, persistence and love for the game is unraveled.